Simple Christmas Cookies-My Holiday Helpers!

 Now for the stockings.

-- With a #2 tip, outline the top and toe with the red.
+- Outline the top and toe with the red royal icing.

-- With the #2 tip, outline the stocking with aqua.
+- Next, outline the stocking with the aqua royal icing.

-- With the #3 tip, flood the top and toe with red and let it dry for at least 30 minutes.
+- Flood the top and the toe with red royal icing and let it dry for at least 30 minutes.

 Ready to make a tree?
 I wish decorating my real tree was as simple and fun as these.